Beanies

 Production timeline and turnaround expectations

 A normal order moves through artwork approval, patch or sample prep, production, finishing, inspection, and shipping.
 For a straightforward run, proofing often takes 1 to 3 business days.
-Production commonly falls in the 10 to 18 business day range after approval.
+Production commonly falls in the 10 to 18 business day range after approval, with many standard orders landing around 18 to 22 business days door-to-door when sample signoff, packing, and export transit are included.
 Reorders can move faster if the spec is already locked and the materials are in stock.

 Pricing factors, MOQ, and quote basics